Respect for human dignity

 Tinuke spent 20 years with Motorola after qualifying as a Chartered Accountant with BDO Stoy Hayward in London.
 Her time with Motorola spanned international operations including being the Corporate Finance Manager for Middle East Operations.
 Tinuke’s career has been focused on internal controls, financial governance and bid strategy.
 Tinuke has supported a number of charities in the past, and has been Treasurer of Home Start Westminster since 2015.
 She is Finance Manager at Arise.

 Greg is the former spokesperson for Pope Francis.
 Previous to that, he was the Senior Advisor for Communications in the Vatican Secretariat of State.
 A native of St. Louis, Missouri, he studied in New York at Columbia College and the Graduate School of Journalism.
 He has spent most of his career abroad as a foreign correspondent for Time Magazine and Fox News.
-Greg is working in Global Outreach and Communications at Arise.
+Greg is Head of Global Communications and Outreach at Arise.

 Sr Arpan Carvalho